bhochhi/react-guide/README.md

 #####[Not using jsx in client side]()
 This demonstrates how to transcompile your jsx into js and browser doesn't deal with jsx at runtime.

+#####Transcompiling from commandline
+In production, You may better want to just load transcompiled js and handle all transcompiling in server.
+Simple way without using any build system is just using babel-cli....

 # react-guide